-Our authorized capital consists of an unlimited number of common shares and an unlimited number of preference shares issuable in series, of which 246,095,926 common shares are issued and outstanding as of the date of this MD&A. On a diluted basis, we have 287,886,121 common shares outstanding as of the date of this MD&A, assuming the exercise of 3,042,118 outstanding stock options and the issuance of 17,007,603 and 21,740,474 common shares upon the conversion of the 2013 convertible notes in the aggregate principal amount of \$345.0 million (the "2013 Convertible Notes") and the 2016 convertible notes in the aggregate principal amount of \$460.0 million (the "2016 Convertible Notes"), respectively.
+Our authorized capital consists of an unlimited number of common shares and an unlimited number of preference shares issuable in series, of which 246,095,926 common shares are issued and outstanding as of the date of this MD&A. On a diluted basis, we have 287,886,121 common shares outstanding as of the date of this MD&A, assuming the exercise of 3,042,118 outstanding stock options and the issuance of 17,007,603 and 21,740,474 common shares upon the conversion of the 2013 convertible notes in the aggregate principal amount of \$460.0 million, respectively.